33 Surprising Facts You Didn't Know About Mongolia

 1. Nearly Everyone Lives in The City

 It is estimated that 1.6 million Mongolians live in the capital city Ulaanbaatar, which translates to roughly 50% of the entire population.
-It is down to work opportunities, lack of infrastructure outside of Ulaanbaatar and extremely bad weather during early 2000 has resulted in the mass migration since the mid-90s.
+It is down to work opportunities, lack of infrastructure outside of Ulaanbaatar and extremely bad weather during early 2000 has resulted in the mass migration into the city.

 2. Second Largest Landlocked Country